ocaml/ocaml.org/data/planet/ambassadortothecomputers/how-froc-works.md

 <ul>
 <li>better event model: there is now a notion of simultaneous events, and behaviors and events can now be freely mixed</li>

-<li><a href="http://ttic.uchicago.edu/~umut/projects/self-adjusting-computation/">self-adjusting computation</a> is now supported via memo functions; needless recomputation can be avoided in some cases</li>
+<li><a href="http://ttic.uchicago.edu/~umut/projects/self-adjusting-computation/ - [404 Not Found]">self-adjusting computation</a> is now supported via memo functions; needless recomputation can be avoided in some cases</li>

 <li>faster priority queue and timeline data structures</li>